mimicji/YUV-Processor/README.md

 ## Platform ##

 WIN32 and Linux are both available.
-However, an Intel CPU which supports AVX2 is requested for running it.
+An Intel CPU which supports AVX2 is requested for running it.

+However, on Linux AVX may cause a segmentation fault at yuv2rgb:Line 198 because of reading `*src_y`.
+The reason remains unknowned, even I modified it into
+`*src_y = OFFSET_16;`.
+However, we can modify the content at `src_y` by pointer `src_yuv->y16`.

 ## Input/Output file format ##